ycrc/ycrc.github.io/docs/clusters/mccleary-farnam-ruddle.md

 ### Dedicated Nodes

-If you have purchased nodes on Farnam or Ruddle that are not in the `haswell` generation, we will coordinate with your group to migrate those nodes to McCleary at a later date into a partition of the same name.
+If you have purchased nodes on Farnam or Ruddle that are not in the `haswell` generation, we will coordinate with your group to migrate those nodes to McCleary in April into a partition of the same name.

 ## Storage and Data